-Tribalism, theories &models.
-The case of Najd
+Keywords:

-Several anthropologists and historians have noted the importance of studying the tribal structure and its impact on the entire society.
-Most of them have suggested theories based on their ethnographic and historical researches conducted in some parts of the Middle East and North Africa.
-Their theories have evoked a debate among them and created some cooperation between the anthropologist and historical approaches.
-Scholars who deal with Middle Eastern society observe that tribes and tribalism had played an obvious role in this society before the rise of Islam until today.
-They notice the fact that tribal structure had persisted in many parts of the Arab countries, despite the social and political development, while it had disappeared elsewhere in which people had experienced the same development.
-In his contribution to this debate, Richard Tapper notices that while anthropologist done history by scouring "archives and chronicles as well as oral narrative," the historians "have enriched their interpretation with ethnographic, theoretical, and comparative insights from anthropology."
+Introduction

-In ten thick volumes of his encyclopedia,, Muhammad Sulayman al-Tayb consulted almost all the written sources and many oral ones related to Arab tribes.
-Although he claims that his constructions of tribal lineages according to the sources are reliable, he admits that such constructions cannot represent factuality.
-In the introduction to the encyclopedia, he summarizes these findings, indicating that tribes meant not only pure or putative kinship groups, but also extended families transferred into known tribes by the name of their ancestors.
-In his attempt to follow the descent of these groups called tribes, he presents many examplesof tribes, whose lineage is confused—since the pre-Islamic period until today—, indicating that controversial accounts of lineage characterize his sources.
-Even when he refers to tribes of nasb sarih (true lineage), he admits that tracing lineages is an impossible task, because external genealogical elements were introduced into every tribe throughout its history.
-This explains why researchers of Arab tribes find Qahtani tribes mixed with genealogical ‘Adnani ones and vice versa.
+A number of anthropologists and historians of the Middle East and North Africa have studied tribal structures and their significant impact on society as a whole.
+Most researchers have formulated theories based on ethnographic and historical research conducted in the region.
+Some theories have provoked dispute, but some have fostered cooperation between anthropological and historical approaches.
+Scholars note that tribes and tribalism have played a salient role since before the rise of Islam up until today, with tribal structures persisting in many parts of the Arab world despite socio-political developments that have seen them disappear elsewhere.
+Tapper notes that, while anthropologists have conducted historical research by scouring archives and chronicles as well as oral narratives, historians ‘have enriched their interpretation with ethnographic, theoretical, and comparative insights from anthropology’.
+Al-Tayb, in his hefty ten-volume encyclopaedia, based his research on almost all the written and many of the oral sources relating to Arab tribes.
+Although he claims that his constructions of tribal lineages according to the sources are reliable, he admits that such constructions cannot be definitively asserted as fact.
+He summarizes these findings in the introduction to the encyclopaedia, indicating that tribes are not only actual or putative kinship groups, but also extended families transformed into recognised tribes through the name of their ancestors.
+In his attempt to trace the heritage of these groups that are called tribes, he presents many examples—since the pre-Islamic period until today—where knowledge about lineage is confused, with sources providing sometimes controversial accounts.
+Even when he discusses tribes of ‘true lineage’ (nasb sārih), he acknowledges that tracing their lines can be an impossible task since external genealogical elements may have been introduced over time.
+This explains, for example, why researchers find Qahtani tribe lineages mixed with ’Adnani ones and vice versa.

-Al-Tayb’s observation fits the structure of the tribe as social unit which gathers together groups whose members claim descent from a common ancestor.
-In this structure, the family is a part of a larger segment of more distant relatives, and they are then part of larger segments.
-In this hierarchy of segments, brothers would fight against cousins, unless outsiders came to fight them, as expressed by the Arab proverb: “My brothers I against cousins, and my cousins and I against the world.”.
+Al-Tayb’s observation fits with the structure of a tribe as a social unit that gathers together groups whose members claim descent from a common ancestor.
+Within this structure, a family is part of a larger body of more distant relatives which are, in turn, part of larger formations.
+Under this hierarchy, brothers would fight against cousins unless outsiders fought them, as expressed in the Arab proverb: ‘My brothers and I against cousins, and my cousins and I against the world’.

-The historical record of Najd before and after the emergence of the Saudi–Wahhabi movement attests that tribes whose members settled in the area sometimes adopted new names of their ancestors and even changed their lineage affiliations in accordance with the circumstances of sedentary life.
-Due to constant migration since the fifteenth century, the tribal structure of the area had changed.
-The older and the newcomer tribes were never isolated from the wider political, social, and religious culture and had a great impact on such culture.
+The historical record of Najd both before and after the emergence of the Saudi-Wahhabi movement shows that tribes whose members settled in the area sometimes adopted new names for their ancestry and even changed their lineal affiliations in accordance with the circumstances of sedentary life.
+Due to migration since the fifteenth century, the tribal structure of the region had changed.
+Both old and newcomer tribes were never isolated from the wider political, social, and religious culture beyond and also had a great impact on that culture themselves.